astrowp/docs/deploy.md

 ### 4. Deploy the site

 Now click on the Deploy site button and wait for the deployment to finish.
-After that, you should be able to visit your freshly deployed SaaS.

 ![image](https://github.com/astrowp/docs/assets/170225022/c5a87c29-8adb-49a7-b8cc-56d0896629ac)